-Management is responsible for the preparation and fair presentation of the financial statements in accordance with the financial reporting provisions of the special purpose basis of accounting described in Note B to the financial statements; this includes determining that the basis of accounting described in Note B to the financial statements is an acceptable basis for the preparation of the financial statements in the circumstances.
+Management is responsible for the preparation and fair presentation of these financial statements in accordance with the special purpose basis of accounting described in Note B to the financial statements; this includes determining that the basis of accounting described in Note B to the financial statements is an acceptable basis for the preparation of the financial statements in the circumstances.
 Management is also responsible for the design, implementation, and maintenance of internal control relevant to the preparation and fair presentation of financial statements that are free of material misstatement, whether due to fraud or error.